 Concord Academy is concerned about the health and welfare of its students.
 As a result, we require that all students have injury and sickness insurance coverage in Massachusetts.

 You must provide proof of insurance that is acceptable to Concord Academy.
-For students without adequate coverage, Concord Academy offers an insurance policy through United Health Care.
-Student Injury and Sickness Insurance information and pricing is not included in this contract, but will be sent to you in April.
-At that time, you will be required to accept or decline this insurance.
+For students without adequate coverage, Concord Academy offers an insurance policy.
+Details of this policy will be available in the spring and are not included with this contract.

-Only one contract will be issued per student; both parents or guardians must sign it.
+Only one contract will be issued per student.
+If there are two financially responsible parents/guardians; both parents or guardians must sign it.
 Also, please make sure all appropriate boxes are checked.
 Contracts with missing signatures or checkmarks will be returned.

 For students receiving financial aid, the contract package will also include a separate Financial Aid Award Agreement.
 This must be signed and returned with the contract.